Names, Classification, Range, and Habitat

 A further note on the bright yellow color—is it camouflage/mimicry, or a warning?
 Both or neither?
 Sometimes a bright color warns predators, “Beware of inedible yuckiness!” and that’s somewhat true with banana slugs.
 Then again they might be harder to see than we think, for instance when gliding (slowly!) past bay trees, willows, or coffee berries, which drop bright yellow, slug-shaped leaves.
 Also, consider that the slugs are most active at night, and nocturnal predators don’t see the same as we do.

-Banana Slug Fun Facts: In 1986, amid controversy, the banana slug became the official mascot of the University of California, Santa Cruz campus.
+In 1986, amid controversy, the banana slug became the official mascot of the University of California, Santa Cruz campus.
 Two years later, with prompting from local Peninsula children, the State Legislature voted to elevate the creature to State Mollusk, but then-Gov. Deukmejian vetoed the bill.
 California still has no official state mollusk.
-Late in 2014, UCSC alumni received email from “Sammy the Banana Slug,” part of a successful crowd-sourced campaign to fund the sequencing of the banana slug genome.
-Students will undertake the project in 2015, UCSC’s 50th anniversary.
-Ariolimax dolichophallus could become the first terrestrial slug to have its genome mapped, and scientists can use the information to reveal more about banana slug evolution and biology.

-Banana Slugs: Secret of the Slime KQED ScienceMallory Pickett (2015)
+Cassidy, J. and Pickett, M. 2015.
+Banana Slugs: Secret of the Slime.
+KQED Science.

-Alice Bryant Harper Banana Slug: A Close Look at a Giant Forest Slug of Western North America Bay Leaves Press (1988)
+Harper, A.B.
+1988.
+The Banana Slug: A Close Look at a Giant Forest Slug of Western North America.
+Bay Leaves Press.

-Bob Janiskee (2010) Creature Feature: The Banana Slug is Living Proof that a Slimy Little Gastropod Mollusk Can be Loaded with Charisma National Park Traveler
+Janiskee, B. 2010.
+Creature Feature: The Banana Slug is Living Proof that a Slimy Little Gastropod Mollusk Can be Loaded with Charisma.
+National Park Traveler.